Monorepo

 - Experience with Effect (or willingness to learn)

-Recommended tooling: Use Nix + direnv for a consistent development setup
+Recommended tooling: Use devenv + direnv for a consistent setup

-Section titled “Recommended tooling: Use Nix + direnv for a consistent development setup”To make development as easy and consistent across systems and platforms, this
+Section titled “Recommended tooling: Use devenv + direnv for a consistent setup”To make development easy and consistent across systems and platforms, this

 Manual setup